-- Comply with all applicable federal student financial aid regulations; - Have capable and sufficient personnel to administer the federal student financial aid programs; - Administer Title IV programs with adequate checks and balances in its system of internal controls over financial reporting; - Divides the function of authorizing and disbursing or delivering Title IV Program Funds so that no office has the responsibility for both functions; - Establish and maintain records required under the Title IV regulations; - Develop and apply an adequate system to identify and resolve discrepancies in information from sources regarding a student's application for financial aid under Title IV: - Have acceptable methods of defining and measuring the satisfactory academic progress of its students; - Refer to the Office of the Inspector General any credible information indicating that any applicant, student, employee or agent of the school has been engaged in any fraud or other illegal conduct involving Title IV Programs; - Not be, and not have any principal or affiliate who is, debarred or suspended from federal contracting or engaging in activity that is cause for debarment or suspension; - Provide financial aid counseling to its students;

-- Submit in a timely manner all reports and financial statements required by the regulations; and - Not otherwise appear to lack administrative capability.
+- Comply with all applicable federal student financial aid regulations; - Have capable and sufficient personnel to administer the federal student financial aid programs; - Administer Title IV programs with adequate checks and balances in its system of internal controls over financial reporting; - Divides the function of authorizing and disbursing or delivering Title IV Program Funds so that no office has the responsibility for both functions; - Establish and maintain records required under the Title IV regulations; - Develop and apply an adequate system to identify and resolve discrepancies in information from sources regarding a student's application for financial aid under Title IV; - Have acceptable methods of defining and measuring the satisfactory academic progress of its students; - Refer to the Office of the Inspector General any credible information indicating that any applicant, student, employee or agent of the school has been engaged in any fraud or other illegal conduct involving Title IV Programs; - Not be, and not have any principal or affiliate who is, debarred or suspended from federal contracting or engaging in activity that is cause for debarment or suspension; - Provide financial aid counseling to its students; - Submit in a timely manner all reports and financial statements required by the regulations; and - Not otherwise appear to lack administrative capability.

-Failure by an institution to satisfy any of these or other administrative capability criteria could cause the institution to lose its eligibility to participate in Title IV Programs, which would have a material adverse effect on our business and results of operations.
+Failure by an institution to satisfy any of these or other administrative capability criteria could cause the institution to be subject to sanctions or other actions by the DOE or to lose its eligibility to participate in Title IV Programs, which would have a material adverse effect on our business and results of operations.

-Other standards provide that an institution may be found to lack administrative capability and be placed on provisional certification if its student loan default rate under the FFEL and FDL program is 25% or greater for any of the three most recent federal fiscal years, or if its Perkins cohort default rate exceeds 15%.
-Our Denver institution's Perkins Loan cohort default rate was 30.5% for students scheduled to begin repayment in the 2011-2012 federal award year.
+Other standards provide that an institution may be found to lack administrative capability and be placed on provisional certification if its two-year cohort default rate is 25% or greater for any of the three most recent federal fiscal years, if its three-year cohort default rate is 30% or greater for at least two of the three most recent fiscal years for which the DOE has issued three-year rates, or if its Perkins cohort default rate exceeds 15%.
+Our Denver institution's Perkins Loan cohort default rate was 40.3% for students scheduled to begin repayment in the 2012-2013 federal award year.
 Institutions with default rates that exceed statutory or regulatory benchmarks may be subject to consequences that include but are not limited to loss of eligibility to participate in the Title IV programs.
-See "Regulatory Environment - Student Loan Defaults" and "Regulatory Environment - Perkins Loans Program".
+See "- Regulatory Environment - Student Loan Defaults" and "- Regulatory Environment - Perkins Loans Program".